iszczesniak/cpp/references/index.md

 As an example that references are optimized out at compile-time, there are two programs below that produce the same output, but in the second one we use references.
-However, at compile-time, the refernces are gone.
+However, at compile-time, the references are gone.

 Save this file as `test1.cc`: